offbyone/ideas/content/old/rants/theyre-actually-being-rational.md

 I don't think anyone's gonna be surprised when I hold forth saying that this is an appalling invasion of personal rights.
 As some Mefi [discussion](http://www.metafilter.com/comments.mefi/22794) on the subject suggests, this sort of behaviour offends even some anti-cloning sorts.

-Now, of course, there's still no proof that the cloning even occurred\...
+Now, of course, there's still no proof that the cloning even occurred...
 I guess we'll find out someday, hm?